wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.3.1 =
+* Updated russian translation, thanks to Alexander Tsinkalov
+* improved how EM hooks into the_content and similar template tag hooks to improve compatability with other plugins incorrectly using this outside the loop
+* fixed rsvp cut-off time not being considered
+* fixed missing $ in admin_capability variable of EM_Object::can_manage()
+* added recurrences search attribute
+* corrected some typos in category event form class, recurrence description
+* prevented spaces in comma-delimited email lists failing email validations
+* fixed bp event profile page urls breaking when event slugs contain slashes
+* updated [events] and [location] to default to use globals if no ids passed on, so it can be used in location/event descriptions
+* added resubmitted event confirmation messages
+* Updated Spanish translation - thanks to Ponç Joan Llaneras

 = 5.3 =
 * corrected date_format/dbem_date_format typo on templates/templates/my-bookings.php
 * fixed calendar links with extra search args if using non-permalinks